ijlee2/embroider-toolbox/packages/create-v2-addon-repo/tests/fixtures/typescript/output/my-repo/README.md

 <summary>Live reload</summary>

 Change the current directory to the addon that you want to work on.
-Run `pnpm start` so that the addon is rebuilt automatically.
+Run the `start` command to rebuild the addon automatically.

 ```sh
 cd packages/ui/form
 pnpm start
 ```

-Then, as you change the addon's source code, `docs-app` and `test-app` (assuming they are running) will rebuild automatically.
+Assuming that `docs-app` and `test-app` are running, these apps will rebuild after you save a change to the addon.

+Note, `@embroider/broccoli-side-watch` is not stable yet.
+If you don't see the live reload occur, try restarting the apps.

 </details>